Projecting a tall persona when your reality comes up short.

 I’m sure most women have heard remarks they reluctantly remember.
 Here are some I’ve had the pleasure of hearing, over the years.

-What’s funny is most people who utter these questions and statements think they’re making some sort of outstanding observation that no one else has ever noticed.
+What’s funny is most people who utter these words think they’re making some sort of outstanding observation that no one else has ever noticed.
 In truth, though, they’re all harmless.
 So, I just laugh it off and come up with some quick-witted remark that sends them a message.

 It really all comes down to RESPECT.